 These usage patterns are reflected in click-through rates.
 Google users click on ads around 2 percent of the time (and at a much higher rate when searching for product information).
-At Facebook, click-throughs are about 0.04 percent.Bryant Urstadt, "The Business of Social Networks," Technology Review, July/August 2008.
+At Facebook, click-throughs are about 0.04 percent.B.
+Urstadt, "The Business of Social Networks," Technology Review, July/August 2008.
 Rates quoted in this piece seem high, but a large discrepancy between site rates holds across reported data.

-Most banner ads don't charge per click, but rather via something called CPM16-that's cost per thousand impressions17 (an impression being each time an ad appears on someone's screen).
-The holy grail of Internet advertising is targeting.
-The more focused an audience, the more likely a firm is to attract advertisers willing to pay a higher CPM to reach those users.
-Rates vary widely.
+Most banner ads don't charge per click but rather CPM16 (cost per thousand) impressions17 (each time an ad appears on someone's screen).
+But Facebook banner ads performed so poorly that the firm pulled them in early 2010.C.
+McCarthy, "More Social, Please: Facebook Nixes Banner Ads," CNET, February 5, 2010.
+Lookery, a onetime ad network that bought ad space on Facebook in bulk, had been reselling inventory at a CPM of 7.5 cents (note that Facebook does offer advertisers pay-perclick as well as impression-based, or CPM, options).
+Even Facebook ads with a bit of targeting weren't garnering much (Facebook's Social Ads, which allow advertisers to target users according to location and age, have a floor price of fifteen cents CPM).B.
+Urstadt, "The Business of Social Networks," Technology Review, July/August 2008; J. Hempel, "Finding Cracks in Facebook," Fortune, May 13, 2008; and E. Schonfeld, "Are Facebook Ads Going to Zero?
+Lookery Lowers Its Guarantee to 7.5-cent CMPs," TechCrunch, July 22, 2008.
+Other social networks also suffered.
 In 2008, MySpace lowered its banner ad rate from \$3.25 CPM to less than two dollars.
-By contrast, TechTarget, a Web publisher focusing on technology professionals, is able to command CPM rates of one hundred dollars and above (an ad inventory that valuable helped the firm go public in 2007).
+By contrast, information and news-oriented sites do much better, particularly if these sites draw in a valuable and highly targeted audience.
+The social networking blog Mashable has CPM rates ranging between seven and thirty-three dollars.
 Technology Review magazine boasts a CPM of seventy dollars.
-The social networking blog Mashable has CPM rates ranging between seven and thirty-three dollars.
-But Facebook ads go for much, much less.
-Lookery, a one-time ad network that bought ad space on Facebook in bulk, had been reselling inventory at a CPM of 7.5 cents (note that Facebook does offer advertisers pay-per-click as well as impression-based, or CPM, options).
-Even Facebook ads with a bit of targeting are poorly priced (Facebook's Social Ads, which allow advertisers to target users according to location and age, have a floor price of fifteen cents CPM).
-Bryant Urstadt, "The Business of Social Networks," Technology Review, July/ August 2008; Jessi Hempel, "Finding Cracks in Facebook," Fortune, May 13, 2008; and E. Schonfeld, "Are Facebook Ads Going to Zero?
-Lookery Lowers Its Guarantee to 7.5-cent CMPs," TechCrunch, July 22, 2008.
+TechTarget, a Web publisher focusing on technology professionals, has been able to command CPM rates of one hundred dollars and above (an ad inventory that valuable helped the firm go public in 2007).